top of page

 North American Opossum (Didelphis virginiana)

-Petunia and her brother Momo came to the Museum in 2020 as part of a pilot program with the State of Vermont.
-Orphaned and with deformed hind legs and feet, she would be unable to survive in the wild.
+Hazel came to the Museum in 2022 as part of a pilot program with the State of Vermont.
+She had been attacked by a dog that summer and suffered significant neurological and physical injuries.
+It was determined that even though she did not seem to be in any discomfort, she would be unable to survive in the wild.

 bottom of page